Bulba826/RayTracer/README.md

 # RayTracer
-A toy raytracer according to Peter Shirley
+A toy raytracer according to Peter Shirley's "Ray Tracing in a weekend"